Thuggonaut/42IC_Ring02_Push_swap/README.md

 # The Turk Algorithm
 1. Push the nodes from stack `a` to stack `b` until there are three left in stack `a`.
 2. However, each time an `a` node is pushed to stack `b`, it sorts the nodes in stack `b` at the same time, and in descending order.
 [Illustrate] [the sort, without details]
-3. Let's look at what happened.
+3. Let's have a closer look.
 We have a stack `a` with more than 3 nodes.
 	- We push the first 2 `a` nodes without checking anything.
 [Illustrate]
-	- We now have in stack `b`, a MAX number so far, and a MIN number so far.
+	- We now have in stack `b`, a biggest number so far, and a smallest number so far.
 This is important to push the rest of our `a` nodes [Illustrate] [which is MAX, which is MIN]
 	- Note: Say, if we had a stack of 4 nodes, we would only push the first `a` node to stack `b`, because after this, our "3 left in `a`" condition is met.
 	# Target nodes
+	- After pushing the first two `a` nodes to stack `b`, we now look at target nodes.
-	- Every `a` node, needs a `target node` in stack `b`.
-A target node has a value smaller than `a`, but the "closest smaller" value to `a`. [explain the concept of target nodes, and the concept of "closest smaller" via example nodes shown] [Illustrate] [arrows pointing to target nodes]
+	- From here, every `a` node, needs a `target node` in stack `b`.
+A target node has a value smaller than `a`, but the "closest smaller" value to `a`. -[explain the concept of target nodes, and the concept of "closest smaller" via example nodes shown] [Illustrate] [arrows pointing to target nodes]
-	- Recall, each time we push `a` nodes to the stack `b`, we are sorting stack `b` at the same time, in descending order.
-Hence, each time we push `a` node on top of `b` node, we need to make sure that `a` has a larger value than `b`.
+	- Recall, each time we push `a` nodes to stack `b`, we are sorting stack `b` at the same time, in descending order.
+That's why, each time we push `a` node on top of `b` node, we need to make sure that `a` has a larger value than `b`.
 	- Note: if `a` node can't find a target node that contains a "closest smaller" value, its target node will then be, the node with the MAX value - the largest number.
 You will soon see why this logic makes sense, if you haven't pictured it already.
 	# Cost analysis
-	- Every `a` node is now assigned, its target node.
-[Illustrate] [ensure all arrows to targets are present]
+	- In this configuration of the program, every `a` node is now assigned, its target node.
-	- The next step, and after each push from here on, until we have only 3 nodes left in stack `a`, we need to calculate, which `a` node we should push to stack `b`.
+	- The next step, and after each configuration from here on, until we have only 3 nodes left in stack `a`, we need to calculate, which `a` node we should push to stack `b`.
-	- In other words, we need to find which `a` node is the cheapest to push to `b`.
+	- In other words, from here, and after each push, we need to find which `a` node is the cheapest to push to `b`.

+	# The formula
 	- To find the cheapeast `a` node to push, we sum: the amount of instructions for bringing `a` node to the top
 	+	the amount of instructions for bringing `a`'s target node to the top